 Kahneman explains not only how and why we’re prone to errors (and biases) in our judgments but also describes in detail those errors we’re most likely to make, such as jumping to conclusions.
 Let’s take a quick look at this potential cause of error.
 (I emphasize potential since a lot of our errors occur as a result of processes that most times work quite well for us.
 If they didn’t we’d not be here to tell the tale!)

-As Kahneman explains, our tendency to arrive at conclusions with little supportive evidence has physiological underpinnings that allow us to make accurate judgments with a minimal expenditure of energy.
+As Kahneman notes, our tendency to arrive at conclusions with little supportive evidence has physiological underpinnings that allow us to make accurate judgments with a minimal expenditure of energy.
 The catch is that this mode of judging is most reliable in familiar environments where the risks associated with the odd error are low.
 I use my own examples here.
 Think of the social faux pas.
 Since Anna uses some four-letter words, I think it’s okay to drop the F-bomb.
 I do so and offend Anna.
 This error causes only some mild discomfort for Anna and a little embarrassment for myself.
 But we’re still friends.
+Since Anna is my friend, I already had a good notion she’d forgive my faux pas as she’s done so many times before.
 In unfamiliar environments where the stakes are high, jumping to conclusions can be disastrous.
 A con-man knows this risk full well and exploits it to his advantage.
 He plays on his good looks (or nice voice) and a good story to garner your trust and empty your savings.
 Why do we fall for the con-man’s scam?
-He seems nice, you think, and nice people wouldn’t take advantage of you.
+He seems nice, you think, and nice people wouldn’t take advantage of me.
 And so when the “nice” con-man tells you a plausible story to boot, you’re sold!
 You’ve given him money.
 We’re remiss to believe that we’re not susceptible (not-I) to the con-man’s wiles, that only the weak and foolish are vulnerable.
 As the Travis Tritt song goes, we think ourselves as 10 feet tall and bullet proof.
 Intellectually, at least.
 But this overconfidence is, as Kahneman drives home, also a source of error.

 The upshot is that our cognitive errors (and biases) aren’t features of untrained, ignorant, or morally reprehensible people, but rather occur as a result of regularities in the human cognitive/perceptual system — a system that most often works incredibly well!